 - 1. Daily room and board and nursing services, not to exceed the Hospital's most common semi-private room rate. - 2.
 Daily room and board and nursing services while confined in an Intensive Care Unit. - 3.
-Skilled nursing Facility costs, including professional services and pharmacy services and prescriptions filled in the skilled nursing Facility pharmacy. - 4.
+Skilled nursing Facility costs, including professional services and pharmacy services and prescriptions filled in the skilled nursing Facility pharmacy.
+Skilled nursing Facility Inpatient days for illness, injury or physical disability are limited to 60 days per calendar year. - 4.
 Inpatient use of an operating, treatment, or recovery room. - 5.
 Outpatient use of an operating, treatment, or recovery room for Surgery. - 6.
-Services and supplies, including drugs and medicines, which are routinely provided by the Hospital for use only while you have Inpatient status. - 7.
-Emergency treatment of an injury or illness, even if confinement is not required.
+Services and supplies, including drugs and medicines, which are routinely provided by the Hospital for use only while you have Inpatient status.

+7. Emergency treatment of an injury or illness, even if confinement is not required.
 See your Schedule of Benefits for limitations.